dangmoody/temper-old/README.md

 Special Thanks To:
 ------------------
-* Zack Dutton	-	bug reports
+* Zack Dutton	-	bug reports and testing